4Ax-Technologies/capture_device1/Network model.md

 augmented using standard data augmentation techniques.

 Damage used for training included cracking of various types and sizes, deep scorching caused by lightning strikes and a range of delamination instances.
-Approximately 100 configuration variables were tested through iterative tweaks to the configuration file. "healthy" and "damage" classes were used initially, but it turns out that end-users are only interested in whether damage is present.
+Approximately 200 network hyperparameters were tuned through iterative tweaks to the configuration file. "healthy" and "damage" classes were used initially, but it turns out that end-users are only interested in whether damage is present.
 Therefore the damage0.2  database uses a single class, where each image has a matching label, consisting of coordinates of the damage bounding box.
 In practice this is the x and y coordinates (in pixels) of the top left and bottom right corners.
 Early (2 class) training limited the number of training epochs to 10, but by